rmottanet/unauthscout/docs/en/content/setup.md

 **Resolution**

 * Re-run the command with `--raw`
-* Compare raw output with the documented API mapping
+* Compare raw output with the documented API mappings
-* Validate schema alignment
+* Validate schema alignment under `schemas/`

 ### No results returned (GitLab)

 **Behavior**

-* Empty output or parsing error
+* Empty output or parsing error during profile or project lookup

 **Cause**

 * The GitLab `/users?username=` endpoint returns an empty array
 * Username does not exist or is ambiguous
+* User has no public projects

 **Resolution**